-In London, it is considerably more reliable and accurate than the widely used Google maps, particularly for journeys on the bus and tube.
-But its cycling feature isn’t noticeably different, and is an area where I think there is room for improvement.
+In London, it is considerably more reliable and accurate than the widely used Google Maps, particularly for journeys on the bus and tube.
+But the cycling feature isn’t noticeably different, and is an area where I think there is room for improvement.

-London has developed an impressive collection of designated cycle routes over the past decade, fancifully named “Cycle Superhighways”.
+London has developed an impressive collection of designated cycle routes over the past decade, rather dramatically named “Cycle Superhighways”.
 Numerous “Cycle Quietways” complement this network.

 These routes are (reasonably) well marked out, with signage, coloured road markings, and designated laneways, not to mention a high volume of cyclists travelling on them

 Transport for London have made this data publically available, and it has been uploaded by users to OpenStreetMap, an open license map of the world.